-The results show various minor and major differences between the scenarios.
+10 The results show various minor and major differences between the different scenarios.

-While NEMO 1/12° and NEMO 1/4° show similar dynamics for the first year (Fig. 8), the Norwegian fjords have a higher trapping role in the 1/4° resolution run, even if the plastic does not beach in both runs.
-This increased particle trapping could be a consequence of the data lower resolution that results in a reduced horizontal velocity shear, while a strong shear layer behaves as a barrier isolating the coast from the open waters (Delandmeter et al., 2017).
-This is also observed in the supplementary materials animations, in which the main particle path is observed further from the coast for the NEMO 1/12° run.
-As a consequence of the trapping, the amount or MP reaching the Arctic is reduced in NEMO 1/4°.
+While NEMO 1/12° and NEMO 1/4° show similar dynamics for the first year (Fig. 8), the Norwegian fjords have a higher trapping role in the 1/4° resolution run, even if this plastic does not beach in both runs.
+This leads to a reduced amount of plastic reaching the Arctic with NEMO 1/4°.
 This run also produces significantly lower densities North of 80° N. Although none of the runs do resolve coastal dynamics, because of the low temporal and space resolution and the lack of tides, they show important differences.
-Since no validation was achieved for those MP simulations, there is no reason to argue that the 1/12° resolution is high enough to simulate MP dynamics, but this resolution is similar to other studies of plastic litter in the region (Gutow et al., 2018).
+Since no validation was achieved for those simulation, there is no reason to argue that the 1/12° resolution is high enough to simulate MP dynamics, but this resolution is similar to other studies of plastic litter in the region (Gutow et al., 2018).